MTMOT

 Service Excellence Strategist.
 AI Literacy Advocate.
 Returned Executive.
 Cancer warrior.

-Then COVID arrived.
-And suddenly the entire world was living under the conditions I'd already adapted to — uncertainty, disruption, the collapse of assumptions about what "normal" looks like.
-The deja vu was surreal.
-The digital acceleration that followed only deepened it.
+Time marched on while I navigated my new reality.
+Chemotherapy, surgeries, radiotherapy, immuno-compromised isolation.
+Then COVID arrived, and suddenly billions of people across the globe were living under the conditions to which I'd already adapted — uncertainty, disruption, the collapse of assumptions about what "normal" looks like.
+For me the deja-vu was surreal.
+The digital acceleration that followed only deepened that sense of disorientation.

 The answer is yes.
 And everything here is built to help you prove it — to yourself first and foremost.